Westelijke Eilanden: Realeneiland

 The gable stone depicted a Golden Reaal, a Spanish/Portuguese coin that was used all over the world at the beginning of the 17th century.

 It showed one holding an image of Emperor Charles V.

 It made such an impression in the 20th century that the neighborhood was called the Golden Reaal.
+There are still thirteen impressive captain's houses.

-Reael gave credit to ship carpenters, who did not have to pay rent for the first twelve years, but had to deliver a ship.

-He also had houses built on the island, which the city opposed.
+Reynier Reael gave credit to ship carpenters, who did not have to pay rent for the first twelve years, but had to deliver a ship.
+His heirs had houses built on the island, which the city opposed.

-The Tar Company of Joseph Deutz got a large yard on the Realen Island in 1664.
+The tar company of Joseph Deutz got a large yard on the Realen Island in 1664.

 Until 1673 there was also a peat market.

-Sand was stored on the Zandhoek, which was used as ballast and for raising streets and neighborhoods in the center.
+The Dutch West India Company owned a ropery which was sold in 1650.
+The city owned carpentry yard.

 As early as 1676 there was a brandy distillery at the Drieharingenbrug, called De drie gecroonde haringen (The three crowned herrings).

 These business premises were demolished around 1780 by shipbuilder Haring Booy and rebuilt as a sort of country house.

 For many years, the tobacco firm British American Tobacco was established on Realeneiland.

 The island became known through the books of Jan Mens about the Golden Reael.

-There are still thirteen impressive captain's houses.